Vietnam’s Residential Property Market Analysis 2025

 On August 15, 2016, the Ministry of Construction Circular 19/2016/TT-BXD (Circular 19) which contains guidelines on the Law on Housing, and on Decree No. 99/2015/ND-CP, became effective.
 As for individual houses under commercial housing projects (including villas and semi-detached housings), foreigners are allowed to own 10% of the total individual houses of a particular project.

 Despite these developments, Vietnam's land, housing, and real estate laws are still publicly perceived as rather complex and confusing because of inconsistency in some provisions.
-To address this issue and to encourage foreign investment, the government amended its Land Law and the related Housing Law last year.
-The amended laws were approved in November 2023 but will take effect from January 1, 2025.
+To address this issue and to encourage foreign investment, the government recently amended its Land Law and the related Housing Law.
+The amended laws were approved in November 2023 and officially took effect on January 1, 2025.

 "According to the Law on Housing 2014 and Law on Real Estate Business 2014, foreigners are entitled to buy and own houses in Vietnam, including apartments and separate houses associated with land use rights.
 Meanwhile, according to the Land Law 2013, foreigners are not eligible to own land use rights in Vietnam.
 Therefore, the proposed amendments in the Revised Law on Housing are considered essential to ensure a consistent and rigid regulatory framework for foreigners looking to buy property in Vietnam," said Dang Phuong Hang of CBRE Vietnam.